The Production Team

 Producer Walter C. Miller is recognized as America’s leading live director and producer with credits including television’s top awards shows, such as the Grammy Awards, Country Music Awards, The People’s Choice Awards, Tony Awards, American Comedy Awards, The Emmy Awards, Daytime Emmy Awards and Golden Globe Awards.
 In 1999, he won an Emmy for producing the Tony Awards.
 For Liberty Weekend: Americana Music Concert, Miller received the Directors Guild of America Award for Outstanding Director.
 He has won additional Emmys for S’Wonderful, S’Marvelous, S’Gershwin, a special with Jack Lemmon and Fred Astaire and Annie, The Women In A Life Of A Man.
 His live musical concert credits include Concert of the Americas with Frank Sinatra in addition to A Capitol Fourth and the National Memorial Day Concert.

 Barr Weissman has produced and edited the documentary segments for the National Memorial Day Concert since 1998.
-Mr. Weissman edited and helped produce several independent documentaries; including the Academy Award winning film, The Stonecarvers and Mr. Justice Brennan.
+Weissman edited and helped produce several independent documentaries, including the Academy Award winning films, The Stonecarvers and Mr. Justice Brennan.
 He has directed and edited biographical films for the Kennedy Center Honors for CBS (including films on The Who, Mel Brooks, Bruce Springsteen and Tom Hanks).
-In addition, he has produced and edited documentaries for the Discovery Channel, National Geographic, NBC, PBS, and others.
-His work has been recognized by the Emmy’s, received awards at film festivals worldwide, and screened at the Museum of Modern Art in New York.
-Weissman’s most recent film, The Secret To A Happy Ending has screened at film festivals and theaters world-wide and received 4 stars from Rolling Stone.
-A native Washingtonian, Mr. Weissman produced and independently distributed two critically acclaimed documentaries about the city - Home: The Langston Terrace Dwellings and A View From The Street: The Art Of Lily Spandorf.
+In addition, he has produced and edited documentaries for the Discovery Channel, National Geographic, NBC, PBS and others.
+His work has received awards at film festivals worldwide and has been recognized by the Emmy Awards and screened at the Museum of Modern Art in New York.
+Weissman’s most recent film, The Secret To A Happy Ending, has screened at film festivals and theaters worldwide and received 4 stars from Rolling Stone.
+A native Washingtonian, Weissman produced and independently distributed two critically acclaimed documentaries about the city - Home: The Langston Terrace Dwellings and A View From The Street: The Art Of Lily Spandorf.